whartog/whartog.github.io/src/index.md

 Prior to attending Stanford, I earned my A.B. in Mathematics and Statistics Cum Laude with High Honors, with a Secondary in Music, from Harvard University.
 For my degree, I wrote a review of compressed sensing for my [thesis](/pdfs/hartog_thesis.pdf) with my advisor Subhabrata Sen.

 I have a strong passion for teaching, and I have been the primary instructor for two Stanford statistics courses.
-I will be reprising my role as instructor of Stats 100: Mathematics of Sport this winter quarter, and I am excited to continue to make sports statistics more accessible to the Stanford student body.
+I will be reprising my role as instructor of Stats 217: Stochastic Processes I this summer quarter, and I am also excited to coach the first year statistics PhD students in their applied statistics qualifying exam preparations this summer.

 # Talks and Posters